cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 **Password:** `composer`

 ## Workflow
 This workflow describes the main functions relating to creating a Blueprint.
-Typically, when you are using Cloudify Composer, your workflow will be similar to the one described here.
+Typically, when you are using Cloudify Composer, your workflow will be similar to the one described in this section.
 Additional functions, such as importing Stencils and Blueprints, and so on, are described after the primary functions related to creating a Blueprint.

 ### Blueprints List
 Beneath the name of the selected Blueprint is a list of all Blueprints that were created or imported by the current user.

 ![Blueprints List]({{< img "composer/blueprints-list.png" >}})

 From the list you can perform the following actions: <br />